utap2/utap2/docs/rst/installation.rst

 .. image:: ../figures/VMs.PNG

 The login VM is assigned an external IP address (as displayed in the image).
-Please copy this IP address to access the UTAP site using the following link: https://<external login node IP>:7000 (the default Apache2 port is 7000 unless the HOST_APACHE_PORT optional parameter has been altered).
+Please copy this IP address to access the UTAP2 site using the following link: https://<external login node IP>:7000 (the default Apache2 port is 7000 unless the HOST_APACHE_PORT optional parameter has been altered).

-To log in to UTAP for the first time,use the following credentials:
+To log in to UTAP2 for the first time,use the following credentials:

 Username: admin